-While all the inquiries appear in a list together, there are two types of credit report inquiries: hard inquiries and soft inquiries.
+When you check your credit report, you will see a list of these inquiries toward the end of your report.
+While all of the inquiries appear in a list together, they are actually divided into two types of credit checks: hard inquiries and soft inquiries.

-A soft inquiry, sometimes referred to as a soft pull, is made on your credit report whenever you check your credit report, a business checks your credit report for promotional purposes, or a business you already have an account with checks your credit report.
+A soft inquiry, sometimes referred to as a "soft pull," is made on your credit report whenever you check your credit report, a business checks your credit report for promotional purposes, or a business you already have an account with checks your credit report.

 How Soft Inquiries Affect You